 Benefits of the Monroe Scholars ProgramMonroe Scholars enjoy many opportunities that adapt to evolving interests and career plans.
 First-year Scholars may apply for funding to support a summer research project to be completed the summer after their first year.
 Every Sophomore/Junior Scholar is eligible to receive a $3,000 grant to conduct a research project the summer after their sophomore or junior year.
 Both of these projects are of the Scholars' own design, conducted with close mentorship from a faculty member.
 The research does not have to be in the area of the student's major.
 The two projects do not have to be related.
 This encourages a unique avenue for personal and intellectual growth.
 Projects may be conducted on the William & Mary campus or at the Scholar’s home, or they may involve travel to specialized domestic or international locations.
+In addition, Monroe Scholars may apply for a limited number of conference travel grants to further connect with the broader academic research community in their chosen area.

 Scholars are invited to take part in the Monroe Enrichment series throughout the academic year.
 These informal, interactive sessions allow Monroe Scholars to meet and exchange ideas with William & Mary faculty and outside speakers from a variety of fields.